kwangjong/kwangjong.github.io/_posts/CSCheatSheet/2022-02-27-programming-basics.md

 Collection of some fundamental concepts in programming.

+## Procedural Programming vs Object-Oriented Programming

+### Procedural Programming
+***Procedural Programming*** is a programming model that uses **top-down approach**.
+It is based upon the concept of calling **functions**.
+A function is also known as procedure, routine, or subroutine.
+The program follows step-by-step instructions provided by the functions.
+Examples of procedural programming languages are Cobol, Fortran, and C.

+### Object-Oriented Programming
+***Object-Oriented Programming*** is a programming model based upon the concept of **objects**.
+An **object** is a component of a program that consists of data called **attributes** and code called **methods**.
+The program relies on the interaction between objects or different components of the program to achieve its goal.

+## Fundamentals of Object-Oriented Programming
+There are four fundamental concepts of Object-Oriented Programming: **Encapsulation**, **Abstraction**, **Polymorphism**, and **Inheritance**.

+### Encapsulation
+***Encapsulation*** is a concept of bundling related variables and methods into an object.
+This restricts direct access to some of the object's components which protect them from being modified incorrectly.
+Refer to the diagram below.

++ diagram

+A bank account class bundles account data and account actions into an object.
+Account's balance cannot be changed directly, but using deposit and withdraw methods, you can add or subtract from the balance.

+## Abstraction
+In Object-Oriented Programming, an object shows only essential elements.
+This property is called ***Abstraction***. ***Abstraction*** makes the interface of an object simpler and reduces the chances of the object's attributes being modified incorrectly.

 ## Memory Regions
 There are four different regions in a typical program's memory.